-- 18.2 Where an institution is part of a wider group which has a Group Audit Committee and a Group Risk Committee, it may rely on those committees provided that the board is satisfied that they are appropriate to the specific circumstances of the institution. - 18.3 Committees shall have documented terms of reference evidencing all functions delegated to them. - 18.4 The non-executive directors and in particular independent non-executive directors shall play a leading role in these committees or where the functions are carried out at group level, they shall play a leading role in satisfying the board that the institution's audit and risk functions are adequately carried out. - 18.5 In deciding whether or not to establish board sub-committees, the board shall ensure that in the absence of establishing a sub-

-- committee it continues to have appropriate time available to it to adequately discharge its responsibilities. - 18.6 Where appropriate, the board should consider the appointment of a Remuneration Committee and/or Nomination Committee.
+- 19.2 Where an institution is part of a wider group which has a group audit committee and a group risk committee, it may rely on those committees provided that the board is satisfied that they are appropriate to the specific circumstances of the institution. - 19.3 Committees shall have documented terms of reference evidencing all functions delegated to them. - 19.4 The non-executive directors and in particular independent non-executive directors shall play a leading role in these committees or where the functions are carried out at group level; they shall play a leading role in satisfying the board that the institution's audit and risk functions are adequately carried out. - 19.5 In deciding whether or not to establish board sub-committees, the board shall ensure that in the absence of establishing a sub-committee it continues to have appropriate time available to it to adequately discharge its responsibilities. - 19.6 Where appropriate, the board should consider the appointment of a remuneration committee and/or nomination committee. - 19.7 Board consideration of risk-related issues may be enhanced by members serving on more than one board sub-committee, as members may gain a greater appreciation of risk considerations across the institution.
+Cross memberships between key subcommittees of the board should be encouraged.
+The audit committee and the risk committee shall have at least one shared member.

-19.0 General Requirements of Committees
+20. General Requirements of Committees

-- 19.1 Institutions shall adhere to the following general requirements in relation to the activities of sub-committees of the board: - Agendas and all relevant material for the meeting shall be circulated to all committee members in a timely manner in advance of the meeting; - Detailed minutes of all committee meetings shall be prepared recording time of meeting, location held, attendees, all key discussions and decisions; - c) When appointing committee members, the board shall review and satisfy itself as to the relevant expertise, skill of members and their ability to commit appropriate time to the committee; - d) Committee members shall attend committee meetings regularly.
-Where a member is unable to provide sufficient time to attend over the medium to long term, the board shall remove such member from the committee and replace him or her with a member with appropriate availability, experience and expertise; - e) Cross committee membership by an individual shall be managed by the institution to ensure that no one individual exercises excessive influence or control;

-- f) Committee membership shall be reviewed by the institution and subject to renewal by the institution with an appropriate frequency.
-The renewal frequency shall consider the balance of experience and independence sought; and - g) Committees shall report regularly to the board and the minutes of all sub-committees shall be circulated to the board in advance of board meetings.
+- 20.1 Institutions shall adhere to the following general requirements in relation to the activities of committees of the board: - Agendas and all relevant material for the meeting shall be circulated to all committee members in a timely manner in advance of the meeting; - b) Detailed minutes of all committee meetings shall be prepared recording time of meeting, location held, attendees, all key discussions and decisions; - c) When appointing committee members, the board shall review and satisfy itself as to the relevant expertise, skill of members and their ability to commit appropriate time to the committee; - d) Committee members shall attend committee meetings regularly.
+Where a member is unable to provide sufficient time to attend over the medium to long term, the board shall remove such member from the committee and replace him or her with a member with appropriate availability, experience and expertise; - e) For the committee(s) of which they are a member, directors should attend each committee meeting in person wherever possible.
+However, due to the location of some directors, physical presence may not always be possible, in which case videoconferencing or teleconferencing is permissible; - f) Cross-committee membership by an individual shall be managed by the institution to ensure that no one individual exercises excessive influence or control; - g) Committee membership shall be reviewed by the institution and subject to renewal by the institution with an appropriate frequency.
+The renewal frequency shall consider the balance of experience and independence sought; and - h) Committees shall report regularly to the board and the minutes of all subcommittees shall be circulated to the board in advance of board meetings.

-20.0 Terms of Reference of Committees of the Board
+21. Terms of Reference of Committees of the Board

-- 20.1 The authority, functions, membership and reporting lines of the committees as well as meeting frequency, voting rights and quorums shall be clearly outlined in written terms of reference established by the board. - 20.2 The terms of reference shall be reviewed regularly by the committees to ensure continuing appropriateness.
+- 21.1 The authority, functions, membership and reporting lines of the committees as well as meeting frequency, voting rights and quorums shall be clearly outlined in written terms of reference established by the board. - 21.2 The terms of reference shall be reviewed regularly by the committees to ensure continuing appropriateness.
 Recommendations on revisions shall be provided to the board, where necessary.
 Such reviews shall be documented and shall take place at least annually.

-21.0 Audit Committee
+22. Audit Committee